hnatiukr/unwrap-or/README.md

 pub fn is_some_and(f: (value: T) => boolean): boolean
 ```

-Checks if the `Option` is `Some` and the value satisfies a predicate
+Checks if the `Option` is `Some` and the value satisfies a predicate.

 ```ts
 let x: Option<number>;